GenerEOS/Qtest/docs/api/table.md

 # Table

-The Table models and eosio table.
+The Table models an Antelope table.